Long QT Syndrome

 What Is Long QT Syndrome?

-Long QT syndrome (LQTS) is a condition that affects the electrical system of the heart.
-In LQTS, it takes longer for the heart to squeeze and then recover or "recharge."
-If it's not treated, long QT can be dangerous.
+Long QT syndrome is a condition that affects the electrical system of the heart.
+It takes longer for the heart to squeeze and then recover or "recharge."
+If it's not treated, the condition can be dangerous.

 What Happens in Long QT Syndrome?